medwf/sorting_algorithms/README.md

 101. task 101:

 - Write a function that sorts a doubly linked list of integers in ascending order using the [Cocktail shaker sort](https://intranet.alxswe.com/rltoken/bwa4mHfUbbWTB8J2OIHvpA "Cocktail shaker sort") algorithm

+102. task 102:

+- Write a function that sorts an array of integers in ascending order using the Counting sort algorithm